moffern/moffern/README.md

   like that, or atleast have the understanding/experience to know how to do so.
   And maybe even have a career within something related to this.

-* 📓 If you see some bad code and/or want to share some thoughts, please do contact me.
+* 📓 If you see some bad code and/or want to share some thoughts, just use my email below.
   Any help is always appreciated as i always want to get better and learn more.

 * 📧 moffern87@hotmail.com